airyhq/airy/docs/docs/api/httpClient.md

 The library exports an `HttpClient` class with public methods that make requests to the Airy Core API.

-To get started, instantiate the `HttpClient` class with an Airy Core API URL:
+To get started, instantiate the `HttpClient` class with your API host URL:

 ```
 const client = new HttpClient("http://airy.core");